Skip to main content

 What happens after a liquidation?

-4. Any remaining collateral is returned to the user.
+4. Any remaining collateral (BTC that was not liquidated) is returned to the user’s funding account.

 If proceeds don’t cover the full debt, Roxom absorbs the shortfall.
 The user has no residual obligation after liquidation.